tkhudson/azure-resume/README.md

 # azure-resume
 My resume hosted through Azure.
 A personal project to get more acquainted with Azure.
+[UNFINISHED]

 # first steps
 - Frontend folder contains the website